intentframe/intentframe/docs/processes.md

 **7. Multiple instances coexist by directory, not by port.**
 Different IntentFrame instances on the same machine can be isolated by giving each its own `INTENTFRAME_RUN_DIR`.
 If two instances try to share one directory, they compete for the same socket files; the supervisor and gateway both kill stale predecessors via PID files before binding (`supervisor/main.py::_kill_stale_supervisor`).

+The safety invariant is stronger than "no port conflicts": one protected environment should have one active supervisor/runtime/executor process tree.
+The local deployment gets this from the shared run directory, socket files, PID file, and the core pipeline lock.
+The executor's worker pool may be configured with a `max_workers` ceiling for robustness, but in the normal supervised path the core is the serialized caller.
+Do not treat executor worker count as permission to run multiple IntentFrame cores against the same machine or executor.

 **Tradeoffs we're accepting**

 - **Local-machine only.** A Unix socket cannot be consumed from another host.
 This is by design today (the cloud product is a separate roadmap item that would change the transport to gRPC — see [Deployment variations](#deployment-variations)).
 For local-first agents, this is the correct constraint.